Sasha-Kats/ProjectMovie/README.md

 - Data loading and inspection
 - Handling errors, missing values
 - Data cleaning and formatting.
 The excel file after the data cleaning & preparation process can be downloaded here - [Ready to use Dashboard ](https://github.com/user-attachments/files/19273977/Movie.Dashbosrd.for.Apple.TV.xlsx)
+### Questions for Data Analysis
+1. Which top 10 genres were the most successful (Box) in these years?
+2. Which top 5 actors were the most successful?
+3. Top 5 movies by box and Budget?
+4. Seasonality?
+### Results and Findings